sgmurphy/wordpress-plugins/powerpack-lite-for-elementor/readme.txt

 = Do I need coding experience to use PowerPack for Elementor? = Not at all!
 All the widgets and settings are easy to use with drag & drop interface.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/powerpack-lite-for-elementor)

 == Screenshots ==